PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

     [--extensions=<extensions>] [--ignore=<patterns>] <file> ...
                       Set runtime value (see --config-set)
-        -n            Do not print warnings (shortcut for --warning-severity=0) -w            Print both warnings and errors (on by default) -l            Local directory only, no recursion
+        -n            Do not print warnings (shortcut for --warning-severity=0) -w            Print both warnings and errors (this is the default) -l            Local directory only, no recursion
         -s            Show sniff codes in all reports -a            Run interactively